-This is how I searched far and deep and ended up looking at all the marvelous places that Gujarat tour has to offer.
+This is how I searched far and deep and ended up looking at all the marvelous places that Gujarat tourism has to offer.
 This was it, Gujarat was my next travel destination and I was thrilled to share my plans with the family.

 That entire afternoon I couldn’t make myself concentrate on work and was wondering about how to get to the place and what all exotic places I need to travel too.

-As Gujarat has so much to offer, sunset point, marine national park, world’s longest coastline, home to Asiatic lions and white desert, a week’s trips is not enough.
+As Gujarat tourism has so much to offer, sunset point, marine national park, world’s longest coastline, home to Asiatic lions and white desert, a week’s trips is not enough.

 But having no other choice, settling for two weeks holiday from office and pretty much covering the major places was my motive.